Xinyu818/Xinyu818.github.io/_pages/about.md

 Welcome to my personal website for the Computational Communication course.

 - 🎓 I’m currently studying Computational Communication.
-- 🐶 I have a lovely dog named Bagel (贝果).
-- 🌱 I’m interested in ...

 Thanks for visiting!